kant/watson-training-from-on-prem-data/README.md

 Click **Save**.

-TODO:

-> Error: The feedback table indicated in learning configuration
-> VIOLATIONS_FEEDBACK already exists, but it is not compatible with expected
-> schema: Column ID has incompatible type INTEGER vs expected StringType

-When the Trigger event occurs, It will pull in new data from the Feedback table and re-train your model.
-If the new model performs better, this will be deployed.
+When the configured trigger occurs, the Machine Learning service will pull in new data from the feedback table and re-train the model.
+If the new model performs better, then it will be automatically deployed.

-> After Watson Studio uses the Feedback table, it writes a column `_TRAINING`
-> into the Feedback table, with Timestamp.

-This column has a not null constraint.
-To load new data into the Feedback table-

-1. Add a column called `_TRAINING` in your dataset

-1. Alter the table and remove the NOT NULL constraint from the column

 # License